 The antibiotics cycle

-Antibiotics are prescribed for a wide range of health issues, including acne, UTIs and upper respiratory infections.
+Antibiotics are prescribed for a wide range of health issues, including acne, UTI and upper respiratory infection.

 Medical research has identified links between antibiotics and other chronic health problems that include allergy, candida, colitis, eczema and asthma.

-These ailments are not usually life-threatening but they can be uncomfortable or even distressing and can lead to prescriptions for other types of drugs to alleviate the symptoms.
+These ailments are not usually life-threatening but they can be uncomfortable and can lead to prescriptions for other drugs.

-Modern antibiotics are manufactured in laboratories but are based on moulds and fungus microbes from a different eco-system that operates in a similar way to the human body – the soil.
+Modern antibiotics are manufactured in laboratories.
+They’re based on moulds and fungus microbes from a different eco-system that operates in a similar way to the human body – the soil.